 Processing your application

 We review the available evidence in order to be satisfied that the medicine is suitable for approval under section 19A.
 We use the flowchart at Summary of considerations for section 19A approval to make an assessment of eligibility for approval under section 19A.
-This includes a clinical evaluation conducted by medical experts at the TGA.
+This includes a clinical usage assessment conducted by the TGA.

 We also work with you if it is necessary to impose any additional conditions of approval.